emard/prjtrellis-picorv32/README.md

 # prjtrellis-picorv32

 Attempt to merry picorv32 and FPGArduino.
-Compiles for ECP5 with prjtrellis and fits to 45F or 85F only.
-Currently on 25F it won't route, reason unknown.
+Compiles with latest prjtrellis and fits to ECP5.
-People report that it fits to ICE40 normally.
+People reported that it also compiles with arachne-pnr and fits to ICE40.

 "firmware.c" contains ported FPGArduino bootloader from f32c project (HEX mode-only, no binary).
 It compiles to less than 1024 bytes